ankitects/anki-betas/src/anki2.1.50.md

   previous default of using `mw` prevents the timers from being freed after they are no longer active.
 - Improved Python code completion/type handling in VS Code (thanks to Rumo).

+## Release Candidate 2

+Release 6718e678 / 2022-03-31.

+- Added a separate cloze button to repeat the current cloze (thanks to Henrik).
+- Fixed an error when importing some colpkg files from older Anki versions that contained media.
+- Fixed an issue with adding items to the editor toolbar from an add-on (thanks to Henrik).
+- Fixed cloze shortcut on Windows.
+- Fixed invalid HTML in field causing Anki to hang (thanks to Henrik).
+- New cards no longer have their position changed by the Forget action when "restore position" is enabled, and the cards don't have an original position (thanks to Rumo).

 ## Release Candidate 1